nonomal/Fail2Ban-Report/installer-setup.md

 ## After Installation

+- ⚠️ Make sure that the directory is inacessible for others ⚠️

 - Verify that your web server serves the Fail2Ban-Report directory correctly.

 - Access the Fail2Ban-Report web interface via your browser.